Degrees and Certifications:

 Mr. Kib Keola Hunt

 I am excited to return for another year of teaching Spanish in Kershaw County!
-I have been amazed at how much Spanish our students have been able to learn, and I look forward to even more outstanding achievement!
+I have been amazed at how much Spanish our students have been able to learn, and I look forward to even more outstanding achievements!

 One of my favorite activities is connecting with people from different languages and cultures.
-In my Spanish classes, I try teach students the tools to make such connections and to show them how fun it can be!
-I treat it as a 45 day (6th and 7th grade) or 180 day (8th grade) adventure in the world of Spanish.
+In my Spanish classes, I try to teach students the tools to make such connections and to show them how fun it can be!
+I treat it as a 45-day (6th and 7th grade) or 180 day (8th grade) adventure in the world of Spanish.
 Please come along for the ride!

 Below is a longer personal introduction, if you would like to read it:

 As long as I can remember, I have loved connecting with people from other cultures.
 For instance, I was born in Hawaii and my middle name, Keola, is Hawaiian for "the right life."
 I treasure that name and the Hawaiian people!

-At age 4, my dad moved us from "paradise" to a desert farm in Washington State where we lived 20 years until after I completed my Bachelors Degree.
-Thrity percent that small Washington community was Latino.
+At age 4, my dad moved us from "paradise" to a desert farm in Washington State where we lived for 20 years until after I completed my Bachelors Degree.
+Thirty percent of that small Washington community was Latino.
 In fact, our nearest neighbor out in the country was the Garcia family.
 We would swap my grandma's "puffed wheat balls" (which we were tired of) for their mom's hand-made tortillas (a great new treat).
-Even so, it wasn't until my sophomore year in high school when I began to really learn Spanish.
+Even so, it wasn't until my sophomore year in high school that I began to really learn Spanish.
 While some of my friends quickly absorbed the language, it was very hard for me--I'm not a naturally gifted language learner--thus, I believe I can relate to my students who struggle.
 My high school Spanish teacher, Mrs. Carpenter, did inspire us all to learn and we came out loving and speaking Spanish!